 - The type can be annotated with @topic (see Identifying Topic Types), or with @nested(FALSE), which is equivalent to @topic. - The enclosing module can be annotated with @default\nested(FALSE). - The global default for opendds\idl can be changed by adding --no-default-nested, in which case it would be as if all valid types were marked with @topic.
-If desired for IDL compatibility with other DDS implementations or based on preference, this can be done through the build system: - When using MPC, add dcps\ts\flags += --no-default-nested to the project. - When using CMake, this can be done by setting either the OPENDDS\DEFAULT\NESTED global variable to FALSE or adding --no-default-nested to the OPENDDS\IDL\OPTIONS parameter for OPENDDS\TARGET\SOURCES.
-See \$DDS\ROOT/docs/cmake.md in the source for more information about using OpenDDS with CMake.
+If desired for IDL compatibility with other DDS implementations or based on preference, this can be done through the build system: - When using MPC, add dcps\ts\flags += --no-default-nested to the project. - When using CMake, this can be done by setting either OPENDDS\DEFAULT\NESTED to FALSE or passing --no-default-nested to opendds\target\sources(OPENDDS\IDL\OPTIONS).